Program Purpose & Parameters

 Honorarium & Living Expenses

-This is an unpaid internship.
-However, CWA does provide a stipend of $150.00 per week ($30.00 per day of work).
+CWA provides a stipend of $150.00 per week ($30.00 per day of work).
 Interns are responsible for their own living expenses.

 CWA can recommend several resources in and around the city.
 We are also available to assist interns in finding affordable housing once they are accepted to the program.
 However, CWA does not provide housing.